Disney Parks 101: Edict

 So, what did I see that I found to be so appalling?
 Do you remember hearing about how people were hiring people with disabilities to join them at Disney so that they could get to the front of the lines for rides?
 I couldn't believe it when I first read about it.
 Disney started to tighten policies for people with disabilities.
 They limited the number of people that can ride with them and they have stricter restrictions on what counts as a disability to get benefits at the parks.
 How could people do such a dishonest thing?
 Well, after this trip I believed it.

 There was one night where we were taking the bus back to our resort and these two couples were bragging about how they told cast members that someone in their group was mentally handicapped.
-These were middle aged adults bragging about faking a handicap.
+These were middle aged adults bragging about faking a mental handicap.
 They were laughing about how they got moved to the front of lines, special seating for shows, and other special treatment.
 They thought it was funny.
+More importantly, they didn't see anything wrong with what they had done.
 While they didn't hire someone with a disability to get them to the front of the lines they were just as bad.
+That behavior is absolutely disgusting.
 This is why we can't have nice things.
+This is why it is getting harder for people that actually do require additional service to get what they need.

 I will say that was the worst thing I saw, thank goodness.
 But, when we would ride the bus I noticed there were less people than normal that would give up their seats for small children, pregnant women, or the elderly.
 I noticed that people didn't move for the handicapped in wheelchairs, though I did noticed more people in wheelchairs and motor scoters plowing through people to get where they are going.
 When buses got to the point where people needed to stand many people where not moving all the way to the back so that more people could get on.
 I also didn't understand why people were practically being mowed down by strollers.
 Is everyone in that big of a rush that they forget that there are other people in this world?